 Nate told me:

-“I saw some pickleball courts go in at some public tennis courts and I decided to try playing paddle tennis on those.
+“I saw some pickleball courts go in at some public tennis courts and I decided to try playing pop tennis on those.
 The pickleball court was too small for that and the ball was too fast, so I started experimenting with different balls and paddles, and eventually came up with the best combination of all.
 I then developed the rules and scoring system.”

 “Platform tennis (popular on the east coast) is a lot of fun, but again the courts are very specialized and very expensive to build.”